-A personal perspective from Lea-Ann W. Berst – Pioneers in Skirts™ Producer & Writer
+A personal perspective from Lea-Ann W. Berst – Pioneers in Skirts® Producer & Writer

 Yeah, you don’t need to tell me — I need to chill.

 Recently I dreamt I was attending college to learn about a subject that was foreign to me.
-It made me feel anxious about being able to fit in as well as pass the classes.
-In my dream, I didn’t have the money to afford college and found myself in a constant mode of stress over scholarship application deadlines and the fear of being denied.
+I felt anxious about fitting in and passing the classes.
+In my dream, I didn’t have the money to afford college and found myself stressed out over scholarship application deadlines and the fear of being denied.

 We’re much more than passionate about the purpose of this film, we’re obsessed –

-Ashley and I know that we have a solid story with solutions for women and men looking to see our culture and work environments change for the better.
-We just need help to finish it.
+Ashley and I know that we have a solid story with strategies for women and men looking to see our culture and work environments change for the better.